Tanz0rz/haxe-fmod/extension/examples/core-api-system.md

 ## 16
 <!-- FMOD_OUTPUTTYPE -->
-The output type is chosen automatically for each platform and is not exposed.
+The output type is chosen by FMOD for each platform, and CoreSystem.getOutput reports it as the FMOD_OUTPUTTYPE value.
 Output device selection within that type goes through the driver calls.
 ```haxe
 import haxefmod.core.CoreSystem;